Black Fast: Description and practice

+When undertaking a Black Fast, married couples abstain from sexual intercourse.

 Oriental Orthodoxy

 Coptic Orthodox Church

 In the Coptic Orthodox Church, the Black Fast is the normative way of fasting during Great Lent; Coptic Orthodox Christians go without water and food from midnight to sunset; after that time, the consumption of water and one vegetarian meal is permitted.
 Married couples abstain from sexual relations during this period "to give themselves time for fasting and prayer (1 Cor.
 7: 5)."

 Eastern Orthodoxy, Eastern Catholicism and Eastern Lutheranism

 The Black Fast is observed by the devout Eastern Orthodox laity or monks throughout Great Lent, as well as the three other fasting periods of the year (the Dormition Fast, Nativity Fast, and the Apostles' Fast) and occasionally on the weekly fast days of Wednesday and Friday.

 Some Eastern Catholics and Eastern Lutherans perform the Black Fast on Fridays during Lent, especially on Good Friday.